weineran/QueebloPlus/README.md

 # Queeblo-
-An extension/modification/overhaul/redo of the incomplete Queeblo OS from ECE391 at UIUC
+An extension/modification/overhaul/redo of the incomplete Queeblo OS from the course which will not be named at UIUC